twleochao/twleochao.github.io/_pages/project-headsup.md

 ---
 **Role:** Sole Developer | **Stack:** Python, PySide6, XGBoost, Selenium | **Status:** Personal Project (July 2025 - Present)

 Poker is a game of incomplete information, typically solved by "Game Theory Optimal" (GTO) solvers.
-The problem is that solvers take minutes to run—useless in a live game where you have seconds to act.
-I built **HeadsUp** to answer an engineering question: *Can we approximate a GTO solver's intelligence in real-time without breaking the user's flow state?*
+However, for solveres take a while to generate outcome for specific scenarios, useful for post-game practice but not helpful for live game advice.
+I built **HeadsUp** to solve this problem: *Can we build an assistant that leverages GTO solver's intelligence while also updating information in real-time?*

 <figure>
   <img src="/assets/images/headsup-demo.gif" alt="HeadsUp Poker Overlay Demo">